- Heritage Category:

 GARDENS AND PLEASURE GROUNDS The pleasure grounds form the core of the Marble Hill estate and include part of the original land purchased for the Countess of Suffolk.
 Flanking the mansion and extending c 50m to the south are four areas of shrubberies enclosed within wooden palisade fencing; these are left (1998) unmanaged to allow for the development of wildlife habitats.
 On the north-west edge of the shrubberies, within the wooden fencing, is the C18 brick-built icehouse (listed grade II).

 To the south of the shrubberies the South Lawn slopes gently down to boundary railings which separate the garden from the riverside.
 Three shallow terraces run east/west across the Lawn.
 A gate in the boundary railings, c 300m to the west of the eastern boundary, leads onto an asphalt path running north, the route of the original eastern boundary of the pleasure grounds.
 The path is lined with an assortment of trees including a black walnut reputed to have been planted in the C18 and one mature chestnut.
 Some 100m south of the mansion and c 20m west of the eastern pleasure-ground boundary a flight of steps leads west, down to the remains of the grotto.
-The brick-built grotto, now (1998) enclosed within evergreen and deciduous shrubs, was one of two made by the Countess of Suffolk, and was shown in the c 1750 survey (Hotham papers).
+The brick-built grotto, now (1998) enclosed within evergreen and deciduous shrubs, was one of two made by the Countess of Suffolk, and was shown in the survey made in around 1749 survey (Hotham papers).
 The second had gone by 1816 and its site is not known.
 In 1739 the Countess was working on her grotto and wrote to Lord Pembroke, 'I am at this time over head and ears in shells' (quoted in Banks 1985), work continuing until two years or so before her death in 1767.
 The surviving grotto, which by 1816 was already 'forsaken and dilapidated' (Brewer 1816), was excavated in 1983 and afterwards consolidated.

 The western boundary of the South Lawn is marked by an avenue of immature trees which runs north from the boundary railings to the shrubberies and the C19 entrance drive and the North Lawn.
 A C20 Chinese-style shelter is situated at its junction with a tarmacked path which runs along the south side of the mansion and divides the shrubbery.

 Rocque (1746) and Sauthier (1786-7) show the east and west boundaries of the South Lawn as double avenues of chestnut trees extending from below the mansion to the riverbank, with the second Earl of Buckingham's summerhouse shown near to the river to the south-west.
 Three east/west terraces, attributed to Bridgeman, c 1724 (Banks 1985), are shown on a view of Marble Hill from the river (Heckell, 1748).
 The three terraces, which level the slope of the lawn, rise like wide steps from the river to the house.
-The terraces, the avenues of trees, and the wilderness are also shown on the c 1750 plan (Hotham papers).
+The terraces, the avenues of trees, and the wilderness are also shown on a plan made in around 1749 plan (Hotham papers).
 By the early C19 the pleasure grounds had become less formal.
 In an engraving in Brewer's The Beauties of England and Wales, published in 1816 the terracing has lost its definition and the avenues of trees their formal lines.
 By 1850 the pleasure grounds were known as the 'Quarters' and were the work of Jonathan Peel who planted them up as a backdrop to his rectangular formal flower garden set to the south of the mansion below the 'Quarters' (Banks 1985).
 The 1st edition OS map of 1865 shows the wooded areas around the mansion bounded by, to the north, the entrance forecourt and to the south by a wide strip of lawn.
 The area was further divided with an east/west path which crossed immediately to the south of the mansion.
 The 1890 Sale catalogue refers to the 'Broad gravelled walks skirted by luxuriant shrubberies and flower beds', while to the south front was, 'a fine expanse of lawn with Italian Garden' (Peel's formal garden).
 The divisions of the Quarters remain (1998) the same with asphalt replacing the gravel paths.
 The site of the Italian Garden has been grassed over.

 PARK The land to the east, west, and north of the pleasure grounds is laid to grass.
 The East Meadow, grassland bordered to the north by the car park and the children's play area, is now (1998) bare except for a few trees near to the river boundary and football posts in the centre.
 In the far south-east corner a small gateway leads to Warren Path which is separated from the park by iron railings.
 A difference in levels part-way across the East Meadow probably represents an old track or path which ran east from part-way along an avenue which branched off the east drive and led to Little Marble Hill (OS 1865).
 The grounds of Little Marble Hill became part of the Marble Hill estate c 1751, were separated from it in 1824, and were finally reunited with the main estate c 1876, two years after Little Marble Hill house had been demolished.
 In 1890 (Sale catalogue), the area adjacent to the eastern boundary wall was described as an enclosure of shrubbery and ornamental grounds.